gravitational/gravity/examples/robot-shop-app/README.md

 # Introduction

 This is an example online shopping app utilizing microservices in K8s with minor modifications from https://github.com/instana/robot-shop.
-The modifications were to set registry helm varaibles and storage.
+The modifications were to set registry helm variables and storage.
 Note this image by default uses OpenEBS from Gravity 7.0+.
 On deployment you will get this front page:

 ![Robot Shop](robotshop.png)